dr-leo/pandaSDMX/doc/usage.rst

     set(s.key.FREQ for s in data.series)

-We see that this dataset comprises 16 time series of several different period lengths.
+This dataset thus comprises 16 time series of several different period lengths.
+We could have chosen to request only daily data in the first place by providing the value ``D`` for the ``FREQ`` dimension.
+In the next section we will show how columns from a dataset can be selected through the information model when writing to a pandas DataFrame.

 Writing to pandas
 ::::::::::::::::::::::